Unicamp-OpenPower/docker-ce-releases/README.md

 ### Necessary Specifications

 The build process will not be able to execute if there's less than 2GB in the host machine.
-Ensure thate there's at least 2 GigaBytes of avalable memory for the build process, a host with 4GB of ram should suffice.
+Ensure thate there's at least 2 GigaBytes of avalable memory for the build process, a host with 4GB of RAM should suffice.

 ### Prerequisites